tshaffer/chatorama/packages/chatalog/backend/scripts/promptForInitialClassification.md

 It MUST:

-Have the SAME LENGTH as the input notes array
+Have the SAME LENGTH as the input notes array.

-Include EVERY aiNoteKey
+Include EVERY aiNoteKey.

-Produce EXACTLY ONE output entry per input note
+Produce EXACTLY ONE output entry per input note.

 Each output note MUST have this shape: